 My piano

-We are the perfect team.
-In happiness and in sorrow, we celebrate and grief within the midst of beautiful music.
+In joy and sorrow, we celebrate and find solace in the beauty of music.

-'Do not chase perfection, for it eludes all who seek it', you whisper gently.
+"Do not chase perfection for it eludes all who seek it”,

 Cristina Santana